Fcornaire/TF.EX/README.md

 For example, [WiderSetMod](https://github.com/Terria-K/WiderSetMod) has been reported to break the mod.
 I will try to investigate why it's happening but for now, only use the TF EX mod by itself.

-## There is a blank screen when I try to rematch

-This is your game waiting for the opponent to rematch.
-It's not perfect.
-I hope in a future update, I will be able to have better UX to handle it.

 # Develop

 This project uses: